headless-axolotl/dungen/documentation/testing.md

 The second procedure tetsed is a simple conversion from the 2D vector structure to an index in a flattened matrix array.
 This test is more of a sanity check.

+### Manual testing

+Using the visualisation tools more extreme configuration values were tested.